 The Foundation’s archives and catalogues program helps arts and humanities institutions process, preserve and use the important contents of their archives and store rooms, with the ultimate goal of making them more available to historians, writers, film-makers, and other scholars.
 MORE>>

 After receiving a Foundation grant to plan for a pioneering Information Commons at the Central Library — a communal, interactive destination space for students, scholars and all library users that will stress shared technology-based information — the Brooklyn Public Library was awarded an additional $3.25 million to create the Commons.
-The groundbreaking took place in June, 2011, and work is continuing.
+The groundbreaking took place in June, 2011, and the Commons opened in January, 2013.
+The 5,500-square-foot space provides access to many electronic resources, collaborative work spaces and classes.

 As part of the Bravo Lincoln Center Campaign, the Leon Levy Foundation is sponsoring the Symphonic Masters Series at Lincoln Center.
 The 2011/2012 concert season begins with three performances by Sir Colin Davis leading the London Symphony Orchestra.
 The series also includes performances by the Vienna Symphony Orchestra , the Pittsburgh Symphony and Academy of St. Martin in the Fields featuring Joshua Bell.